easegress-io/easegress/doc/reference/filters.md

 used in subsequent filters.

-For example, we can use DataBuilder to store token from login request, and use the token in subsequent requests.
+For example, we can use DataBuilder to store token from login request, and use the token in subsequent filters.

 ```yaml
 name: demo-pipeline